 Longboarding is both challenging and fun.
 The community is very welcoming and the longboard gear in 2021 is epic.
 There are plenty of options if you’re looking to buy the best longboard for beginners.

 We’ve compiled a guide on how to find the best beginner longboard for you as well as a few decks that are a great fit for new riders.

 Picking your first longboard is almost as overwhelming as learning how to longboard for the first time.
 We picked some of the best beginner longboards out of 100’s that we’ve reviewed so that you have a good starting point for your search.

 If you can, swing by a local skate store and try some boards.
 If you have any friends who are into longboarding, ask to give their board a quick spin.
 Asking everyone you meet why they picked their board and what they like about it will help you find the perfect first longboard.

-The Dervish from Loaded Boards is one of the most prevalent longboards out there because it’s an ideal beginner board that can easily grow with your capabilities.
+The Icarus Bamboo from Loaded Boards is one of the most prevalent longboards out there because it’s an ideal beginner board that can easily grow with your capabilities.